CedarGroveStudios/CircuitPython_WaveViz/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircuitPython class to create a positionable ``displayio.Group`` object widget from a ``synthio.ReadableBuffer`` wave table.
+A CircuitPython class to create a positionable ``displayio.Group`` graphic widget from a ``synthio.ReadableBuffer`` wave table.
 The class also makes the underlying bitmap object available.